 I took over adding the remaining layers starting with green, then yellow, then orange and ending with red.

 My daughter’s pipette worked really well to slowly dribble the colored water down the side of the glass.
 If you try pouring the different colors in, they will mix leaving you with a jar of muddy brown sugar water.
 If you don’t have a pipette, you can use a syringe and slowly dribble the sugar water down the inside of the jar.

 Even with using a pipette and adding the liquid slowly you could still see the less dense layer move down into the lower layer and then rise back up again.
 A liked to sit and watch the less dense layer “pop” back up to its own color.

 Once all the layers were added, we placed the jar in the window and admired the colors as the sun shone through them.
 I asked if she thought the colors would stay separate forever.

 The Science Behind It

-Each glass had the same amount of water but different amount of sugar (Skittles).
-The solutions would layer from least dense (the red water that had only two Skittles) to most dense (the purple water that contained ten Skittles).
+Each glass had the same amount of water but a different amount of sugar (Skittles) so the solution layers from least dense (the red water that had only two Skittles) to most dense (the purple water that contained ten Skittles).